fahim-1741/Bank-Account/README.md

 # Bank-Account
-This Java program demonstrates the concept of encapsulation in object-oriented programming.
-The BankAccount class keeps all account information private and allows controlled access using getter and setter methods.The program ensures that invalid data, such as a negative balance, is not accepted.

-Uses private data fields to protect account information

-Provides getter methods to safely read data

-Uses setter methods with validation to update balance

-Prevents direct access to account variables

-Demonstrates clean and simple object-oriented design

-Three bank account objects are created.

-Balances are updated using setter methods.

-Negative balance updates are rejected with an error message.

-Account details are displayed using getter methods.

-Direct access to private variables is not allowed, proving encapsulation.
+Bank-AccountThis Java program demonstrates the core concept of encapsulation in object-oriented programming (OOP).
+The BankAccount class enforces data protection by keeping all account information private and providing controlled access through dedicated getter and setter methods.The program's primary goal is to ensure data integrity by validating input, preventing invalid operations such as setting a negative balance.Key Features and PrinciplesThe design of the BankAccount class adheres to the principles of encapsulation:Data Protection: Uses private data fields to protect sensitive account information.Safe Reading: Provides getter methods to safely read account data from outside the class.Controlled Updates: Uses setter methods with validation logic to safely update the balance.Access Control: Prevents direct, uncontrolled access to private account variables.OOP Design: Demonstrates a clean and simple object-oriented approach.Program Execution SummaryThe demonstration illustrates the encapsulation benefits through the following steps:Three distinct bank account objects are initialized.Balances are updated using the validated setter methods.Any attempts to update the balance with a negative value are rejected, and an informative error message is displayed.Account details (such as the final balance) are successfully displayed using the getter methods.The successful enforcement of restricted access and data validation explicitly proves the use of encapsulation.